-- Rural school jurisdictions are required to submit electronically a "RURAL CLAIM" to the Financial Reporting and Accountability Branch by November 30.
-Payment is made on the basis of the submitted information, the Rural Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation, A.R.
-250/1998; amended A.R.
-197/2000. - Note: the 2009/2010 "RURAL CLAIM" includes the Rural Special Transportation section in the claim form; please refer to Section 1.31 Special Transportation for Rural Special Transportation Allocation Criteria and funding rates. - 2.
+- Rural school jurisdictions are required to submit electronically a "RURAL CLAIM" to the Business Operations and Stakeholder Support Branch by November 30.
+Payment is made on the basis of the submitted information, the Rural Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation. - Note: the 2010/2011 "RURAL CLAIM" includes the Rural Special Transportation section in the claim form; please refer to Section 1.29 Special Transportation Funding. - 2.
 Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed.
 If the new funding application has not been received by December 31, the January payment will be reduced to 75 per cent of the previous year funded monthly amount retroactive to September 1 and continued until the new funding application is received and reviewed. - Only funded students and funded children enrolled on the September count date are eligible for funding.
-Special consideration for the September count date may be given to school jurisdictions experiencing exceptional growth in transportation needs. - 4.
-The effective transportation area of a school jurisdiction for purposes of calculating density support is the effective transportation area of the school jurisdiction as of the September count date in a given year. - 5.
+Special consideration for the September count date may be given to school jurisdictions experiencing exceptional growth in transportation needs. - For purposes of calculating density support, the effective transportation area of the school jurisdiction is that taken as of the September count date. - 5.
 School jurisdictions are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request.
-Items a), b), c), and d) should be kept in an electronic file and made available to Alberta Education either electronically or on a computer disc. - electronic geographic roadway maps of overall attendance areas and transportation service areas; - b) location of each student's residence (street addresses in towns, villages and hamlets, and where available in rural areas, and legal land descriptions in all other rural areas); - c) maps of individual bus routes; - d) a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e) records of route distance verified by an official(s) of the school jurisdiction; - f) copies of educational services agreements; - g) copies of transportation agreements with school boards, private schools, charter schools and private ECS operators; - h) copies of current vehicle inspection certificates issued under the Traffic Safety Act, and - i) Copies of contracts with: - i. operators of contracted busses for all transportation; - ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities.
+Items a), b), c), and d) should be kept in an electronic file and made available to Alberta Education either electronically or on a computer disc. - a) geographic roadway maps of overall attendance areas and transportation service areas; - b) location of each student's residence (street addresses in towns, villages and hamlets, and where available in rural areas, and legal land descriptions in all other rural areas); - c) maps of individual bus routes; - d) a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e) records of route distance verified by an official(s) of the school jurisdiction; - f) copies of educational services agreements; - g) copies of transportation agreements with school boards, private schools, charter schools and private ECS operators; - h) copies of completed route risk assessment forms; - i) copies of current vehicle inspection certificates issued under the Traffic Safety Act, and - j) Copies of contracts with: - i. operators of contracted busses for all transportation; - ii. parents providing transportation indicating the amount to be paid; and - iii. agents providing special transportation for students with disabilities.

 - 1. First Nations Students who reside on a reserve shall not be counted as eligible passengers. - School jurisdictions may also qualify for Relative Cost of Purchasing Goods and Services Adjustment (RCPA) funding for transportation services.
-Please see details in Section 1.14
+Please see details in Section 1.13.

-Section 1.29 - Urban Transportation
+Section 1.27 - Urban Transportation Funding